Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Efficiency of RL

+The aforementioned works primarily focus on generating meaningful intermediate goals to accelerate the learning of policies for tasks with unknown reward functions.
+To allow users to define tasks as they wish and reduce the burden of reward design, Illanes et al.~\cite{illanes2020symbolic} explore the use of high-level symbolic PDDL action models as a framework for defining final-state goal tasks and automatically producing their corresponding reward functions.
+Building on the Taskable RL framework~\cite{illanes2020symbolic}, Kokel et al.~\cite{kokel2021reprel} propose RePReL by incorporating two significant extensions: generalizing the Taskable RL framework to the relational MDP setting and introducing a novel approach for defining task-specific state abstractions, which are crucial for improving transferability and generalization.
+Later, Kokel et al.~\cite{kokel2022hybrid} extend the RePReL framework to the DRL setting.

 The above studies, however, all assume that the high-level planning models should be provided by domain experts.
-Instead of assuming planning model provided as input, MuZero \cite{DBLP:journals/nature/SchrittwieserAH20} learns an environment model, which consists of an encoder network for capturing abstract states, a dynamics network for capturing the transition of abstract states, and a reward network.
+To mitigate this limitation, Guan et al.\cite{guan2022leveraging} utilize incorrect and incomplete symbolic models to address long-horizon, goal-directed tasks with sparse rewards.
+Futhermore, instead of assuming planning model provided as input, MuZero~\cite{DBLP:journals/nature/SchrittwieserAH20} learns an environment model, which consists of an encoder network for capturing abstract states, a dynamics network for capturing the transition of abstract states, and a reward network.
 It exploits the learnt model to do MCTS planning for repeatedly improving the policy.
-Similarly, EfficientImitate \cite{DBLP:conf/nips/Yin22} learns an environment model by extending \textit{LAdversarial Imitation Learning} into the MCTS planning-based RL.
-A recent study~\cite{jin2022creativity} utilizes the collected trajectories from the lower level of RL to learn PDDL action models and symbolic options, while \citet{wu2022models,wu2022Plan} direct estimate the action models in order to generate more samples for efficient policy learning.
+Similarly, EfficientImitate~\cite{DBLP:conf/nips/Yin22} learns an environment model by extending \textit{LAdversarial Imitation Learning} into the MCTS planning-based RL.
+A recent study~\cite{jin2022creativity} utilizes the collected trajectories from the lower level of RL to learn PDDL action models and symbolic options, while Wu et al.~\cite{wu2022models,wu2022Plan} direct estimate the action models in order to generate more samples for efficient policy learning.
+Additionally, there is an increasingly body of research dedicated to leveraging \textit{Large Language Models} (LLMs) for the generation of PDDL models~\cite{mahdavi2024leveraging,guan2023leveraging,smirnov2024generating}.